ElektraInitiative/libelektra/doc/decisions/5_implemented/array.md

 ## Rationale

-- Is very similar to `binary` metadata.
+- Is very similar to `binary` metadata but without its [problems](../2_in_progress/binary.md).
-- The key alone suffices to know if it's an array
+- The key alone suffices to know if it is an array.
-- One can distinguish an array with keys that are called by chance e.g. `#0`
+- One can distinguish an array with keys that are called by chance e.g. `#0`.

 ## Implications

-- yajl needs to be fixed
+- The plugin yajl needs to be fixed
 - metadata library needs to be adapted
 - spec plugin needs to be fixed, a lot of work needed there.
   Most amount of work is to detect misstructured nested arrays (`#` intermixed with non `#` keys) which is a possibility also in all the alternatives of this decision.
 - A `user:/` or `dir:/` key can change the semantics of a `system:/` array, if not avoided by `spec`.
 - user-facing documentation should contain a note like:
   "Mixing array and non-array keys in arrays is not supported.
   In many cases the trivial solution is to move the array part into a separate child-key."